popily/popily_apidocs/content/pages/transforming-chart-data.md

 gt | Greater than
-gte | Greater than or equal to eq | Equals countUnique | Counts the unique values for a given column
+gte | Greater than or equal to eq | Equals in | A list of values in which the value you want should appear countUnique | Counts the unique values for a given column

 Multiple transformations can be applied to the same Insight.
 For instance we could limit the chart to display only to average Purchase Prices more than $20 at Lowes or Home Depot.